Welcome to the English Department at Moorpark College

 Criteria:

-a minimum of 30 units completed at Moorpark
+- a minimum of 30 units, of which at least 24 must be completed at Moorpark;

-a minimum of 12 units in English, including at least one advanced literature course (above M01B) or one creative writing course
+- a minimum of 12 units in English completed at Moorpark, including at least one advanced literature course (above M01B) or one creative writing course;

 Process:

-Student writes a personal essay (two pages, double-spaced), discussing his/her interest in English, a list of English classes taken at Moorpark College, plans for further education and career, and any other relevant information.
+- Student writes a personal essay (two pages, double-spaced), discussing his/her interest in English, plans for further education and career, and any other relevant information.

-Faculty fills out application (on other side) and forwards packet to department chair.
+- Faculty fills out application and forwards packet to department chair.

 Judging: